Fall 2017 - Campanile Crabapples

 In 2017, Replant Mount Oread returned to our roots with a planting in historic Marvin Grove.
 On Friday, April 28, volunteers planted 3 American Linden, 4 Kentucky Coffee, and 4 Red Oak trees in an area of the grove just west of the Spencer Museum of Art.
 The project also added 9 Redbuds to the Mississippi Street Terrace along Jayhawk Boulevard.
 A total of 20 trees were planted as part of this project.

 Fall 2016 - Sunnyside and Sunflower

-This fall's Replant Mount Oread event will take place on October 21 along Sunflower Road and Sunnyside Avenue.
-The oak, honeylocust, sycamore, and elm trees will provide a shaded walk up the hill from the southeast corner of campus.
-Three redbuds will complete the project, adding color to the landscape east of the Hall Center.
-A total of 19 trees will be planted as part of this project.
+The Fall 2016 Replant Mount Oread event took place on October 21, along Sunflower Road and Sunnyside Avenue.
+The oak, honeylocust, sycamore, and elm trees now provide a shaded walk up the hill from the southeast corner of campus.
+Three redbuds will completed the project, adding color to the landscape east of the Hall Center.
+A total of 19 trees were be planted as part of this project.